o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 ### Adding test modules to CTest

 CTest registers entire modules of test code, which typically contain multiple individual tests of the same feature.
-To add new tests, complete a prerequisite and three major steps:
+To add new tests, complete one prerequisite and three steps:

 1. **Prerequisite**: Add a build target for the production code that the tests will target.
 1. Add a build target for tests that need to be compiled (not required for Python).